eirikt/default-webapp-vue-vite-vercel/README.md

-Or, by providing an object (a data structure/shape), including state and a render function – for the Vue `createApp` function.
+Or, by providing an object (a data structure/shape), including state and a render function–for the Vue `createApp` function.

 Replace `index.html` with:
 ```html